A Composable Game-Theoretic Framework for Blockchains: Proofs

 Realise that as a result of playing the sequence $(K_t)_{t=0}^T$ and the subsequent blockchain game, the resulting blockchain ordering will include the old commitment transactions and either a spending transaction or a punishment transaction.
 In the case of a spending transaction, Alice would receive an amount $v_A^o+c$, whereas in the case of a punishment transaction, she would receive $0$.
 If Alice would post the latest commitment transaction, she would receive $v_A^l+c$.
 Since Alice is rational, she will therefore not be willing to bribe the miners with more than $v_A^o-v_A^l$.
 If Bob already broadcasts in $K_0$ the punishment transaction, which rewards the miner immediately with an amount $c$, and if $c$ is high enough for the miners not to censor the punishment transaction, Alice will have no incentive to broadcast the spending transaction.

-This brings us in the setting of Section~\ref{subsec:opt_strat}, with the punishment transaction yielding an immediate reward of $c$ to the miners, and the spending transaction yielding a reward of at most $v_A^o-v_A^l$ after $T$ blocks.
+This brings us in the setting of pre-BitVM Bitcoin timelock bribing, with the punishment transaction yielding an immediate reward of $c$ to the miners, and the spending transaction yielding a reward of at most $v_A^o-v_A^l$ after $T$ blocks.
 Hence, for a given hashrate distribution $\lambdavec$, Theorem~\ref{thm:tau} guarantees us that the punishment transaction will be included with probability $1$ if $T>\ceil{\rho_m(c,v_A^o-v_A^l;\lambdavec)}$.
 Since $v_A^o-v_A^l\leq v$, if $T>\ceil{\rho_m(c,v;\lambdavec)}$, the punishment transaction will always be included and so Alice has no incentive to broadcast an old commitment transaction.